 Sandwich maker used in $70k prison ‘code black’

-A BUNDABERG man who took part in a prison riot, that caused $70,000 worth of damage, armed himself with a broom handle and used a sandwich press to smash a window.
+A BUNDABERG man who took part in a prison riot that caused $70,000 worth of damage, armed himself with a broom handle and used a sandwich press to smash a window, a court has heard.

 Zachariah Kyron Ireland, 29, and other inmates attacked corrective services officers while a prisoner was trying to kill himself in Brisbane's Arthur Gorrie Correctional Centre on July 26 last year.